Powerlearnproject/se-day1-assignment-its-noone/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the act of designing and building softwares.

+It is important in creating apps and websites tailored to solve real world problems

 Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.
+1. Planning
+2. Designing
+3. Developing
+4. Testing
+5. Deployment
+6. Maintenance

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.